-Academic and Career Planning Center has career counselors available to assist you in discussing your interests, qualifications and the job search process in general.
-To meet with a career counselor call 898-6164, or visit the office, Room 125, Reed Building to schedule a time.
+Career Services has career counselors available to assist you in discussing your interests, qualifications, and the job search process in general.
+To meet with a career counselor, call 898-6164, or visit the office in 125 Reed to schedule a time.

 - On-Campus Interviewing for Non-technical Majors

-Secondly, on occasion employers from government and human services will recruit on campus for positions other than entry-level business.
-Close to 1,000 employers are coming to Penn State in on-campus interviewing, so plan ahead.
+Secondly, on occasion, employers from government and human services will recruit on campus for positions other than entry-level business.
+Close to 1,000 employers are coming to Penn State for on-campus interviews, so plan ahead.

 Finally, rarely, if ever, do representatives from the communications industry, the arts, politics, and other non-business and industry fields participate in on-campus interviewing.
-Academic and Career Planning Center provides numerous services intended to assist you in the job search such as: clarification of employment goals, identifying potential employers, and developing the appropriate tools and strategies for contacting employers, which can help if you don’t see listings for companies of interest.
+Career Services provides numerous services intended to assist you in the job search, such as clarification of employment goals, identifying potential employers, and developing the appropriate tools and strategies for contacting employers, which can help if you don’t see listings for companies of interest.